aHDpeee/aHDpeeeWiki/RepoSyncFolder/status.md

-no I have a physical personal card!
+now I have a physical personal card!